Building a data-driven culture in construction

 Get the playbook →

-General contractors that pave the way for data-driven cultures do so by having their leadership set the expectation that decisions must be supported by accurate data before making decisions.
-Leadership needs to enforce this as a regular process and not something that happens occasionally.
+General contractors that pave the way for data-driven cultures do so by having their leadership set the expectation that accurate data must support decisions before making decisions.
+Leadership needs to enforce this as a regular process, not occasionally.

 Your operations and project management teams should lead by example.
-For instance, ahead of workforce planning meetings your teams should regularly update and consolidate all relevant information and spend some time preparing to discuss project progress, changes they think should be made, and the data to support those changes.
+For instance, before workforce planning meetings, your teams should regularly update and consolidate all relevant information and spend time preparing to discuss project progress, changes they think should be made, and the data to support those changes.
 Making this a regular practice helps to extend the culture downwards throughout your company.
 It demonstrates how decisions are actively being made and the data supporting them.
-Team members that want their input to be taken seriously will begin to adapt their approach to be centred around actionable data.
+Team members who want their input taken seriously will begin to adapt their approach to be centered around actionable data.

-This is one we hear about often in the construction industry.
-More often than not, data is maintained in a series of spreadsheets and the team member responsible for maintaining the data is understandably hesitant to allow access.
-Human error and altered formulas can quickly result in a spreadsheet becoming unorganized or can simply break it, requiring dozens of hours to fix.
-However, by denying access, the team members that are looking to use data to support the decisions they’re making will always come up short and your data-driven culture won’t get off the ground.
+We hear about this often in the construction industry.
+Data is often maintained in spreadsheets, and the team member responsible for maintaining the data is understandably hesitant to allow access.
+Human error and altered formulas can quickly make a spreadsheet unorganized or break it, requiring dozens of hours to fix.
+However, by denying access, the team members looking to use data to support their decisions will always come up short, and your data-driven culture won’t get off the ground.

 Let’s use workforce planning meetings as an example again.
 For a general contractor looking to allow access to their workforce data, it’s a good idea to start slow.
-There are alternatives to spreadsheet systems that’ll allow you grant different access to team members and not only dramatically limit the impact they can have on the data, but also present your data in an easy-to-understand way that doesn’t require them to be “data experts”.
+There are alternatives to spreadsheet systems that’ll allow you to grant different access to team members and not only dramatically limit their impact on the data but also present your data in an easy-to-understand way that doesn’t require them to be “data experts.”

-In being consistent with the “top-down” approach to building a data-driven workforce plan, ensure your leadership team is given access to data to create metrics and company strategies that are data-based.
+Consistently with the “top-down” approach to building a data-driven workforce plan, ensure your leadership team can access data to create metrics and data-based company strategies.

-Knowing with absolute certainty is an impossible task.
-However, HBR suggests that if you require that your leadership and project teams quantify their uncertainty, it can have 3 powerful effects on your organization.
+Knowing with absolute certainty is impossible.
+However, HBR suggests that requiring your leadership and project teams to quantify their uncertainty can have three powerful effects on your organization.

 • It forces decision-makers to grapple with potential sources of uncertainty.
 Is the data accurate and reliable?
 How can new factors be incorporated when there isn’t existing data?
 These questions can often lead to uncovering new ways of updating processes and problem-solving.

-• Your data analysis provides a deeper understanding of your models when they have to evaluate uncertainty.
+• Your data analysis provides a deeper understanding of your models when evaluating uncertainty.
 This can help to paint a more accurate picture when running scenarios with active project bids based on the likelihood of winning/losing bids.

 • Understanding uncertainty will also push your organization to run experiments.
 Whether it’s trying out a project team that’s never worked together or taking on a project your organization hasn’t managed before, “trial and error” allows for small opportunities to discover new methods to support widespread changes.

-Be sure to also communicate to your team how using data will positively impact their work specifically.
+Be sure to also communicate to your team how using data will positively impact their work.
 If you vaguely explain how using data effectively will affect the company in the long run, team members may hesitate to abandon current practices and revamp their work.
-If you communicate how it will directly benefit them as individuals – avoiding rework, saving time – they’re more likely to invest in the change.
+If you communicate how it will benefit them as individuals – avoiding rework and saving time – they’re more likely to invest in the change.

-Ask your teams about the steps that were taken to approach a project decision.
-Ask what alternatives were considered, what the positive and negative trade-offs are, and ultimately why the end decision was made.
-This will enable your team to consider alternatives and change previous assumptions when attempting to solve problems.
-If there’s a member of your operations team that assembles project teams in a different way and uses data to explain their methodology, it can help enlighten everyone else with a similar role.
+Ask your teams about the steps to approach a project decision.
+Ask what alternatives were considered, the positive and negative trade-offs, and ultimately, why the end decision was made.
+This will enable your team to consider options and change previous assumptions when solving problems.
+If a member of your operations team assembles project teams differently and uses data to explain their methodology, it can help enlighten everyone else with a similar role.

 Like most industries, general contractors (and the different teams and divisions within them) will hesitate to shift to data-driven decision-making.
-The alternatives can often seem risky, incur a new cost, or appear difficult to enforce company-wide.
-Having accessible data helps provide evidence and support to new ideas, and gives operations teams the confidence to adopt new or improved processes without feeling like they’re jumping into the unknown.
+The alternatives often seem risky, incur a new cost, or appear challenging to enforce company-wide.
+Having accessible data helps provide evidence and support for new ideas.
+It gives operations teams the confidence to adopt new or improved processes without feeling like they’re jumping into the unknown.
 Creating a data-driven culture isn’t easy.
-It requires leadership to lead by example and create expectations for the rest of the team, but once you’ve started taking steps to make the shift, you’ll see decision-making in a new light.
+It requires leadership to lead by example and develop expectations for the rest of the team, but once you’ve started taking steps to make the shift, you’ll see decision-making in a new light.

 Bridgit Bench is the leader in construction workforce planning because it makes data analysis approachable for every member of your team.
-We aim to enable operations teams to make data-driven decisions when it comes to workforce and project planning by providing customizations that allow general contractors to track people and project data specific to their company needs.
-Bridgit Bench will also help to better understand your workforce utilization and match your teams’ titles and availability to unfilled project roles to maximize productivity.
+We aim to enable operations teams to make data-driven decisions regarding workforce and project planning by providing customizations that allow general contractors to track people and project data specific to their company needs.
+Bridgit Bench will also help to understand your workforce utilization better and match your teams’ titles and availability to unfilled project roles to maximize productivity.

 how to run an effective workforce planning meeting cover